 The ethos of the school reinforces equality of opportunity: this supports children in fostering respect for all people regardless of faith, race, gender, age, disability and sexual orientation.
 Our children learn about rights and responsibilities and they appreciate what it means to be a member of a diverse society.

 We believe in every child’s potential.
 The curriculum is adjusted accordingly reflective of each learner’s needs, including disadvantaged and SEND children to ensure particular barriers are understood and there is equality for all.
 Equally we recognise the significance of challenge and encourage enquiry through exposure to different perspectives.
-The impact-a greater curiosity, a deeper, insightful curiosity and a readiness to learn independently.
+The impact-a greater curiosity, a deeper, insightful curiosity and a readiness to

 Curriculum Impact